Serving Cleveland, Lyndhurst & Westlake, OH

 The neurology department in MetroHealth hospital offers a wide variety of services including headache treatment.
 Website: http://www.metrohealth.org/neurology

 appointments can be made by calling: 800-554-5251 or visiting their website.

 In properly selected patients, studies have shown that 80-90% of the patients have a positive response to surgery, defined by complete elimination or at least 50% reduction in headache severity or duration.

 Is this surgery covered by Insurance?

-We recommend for our out of town patients to stay in the area for 4-5 days so the wound can be monitored, consultation can be done over the phone and examination is usually done 1-2 days before surgery.
+We recommend for our out of town patients to stay in the area for 4-5 days so the wound can be monitored, a consultation can be done over the phone, and examination is usually done 1-2 days before surgery.
 Please click on the forms below to view and download them.